Erythrolamprus mimus

 Erythrolamprus mimus, the mimic false coral snake, is a species of snake in the family Colubridae.
 The species is found in Honduras, Nicaragua, Costa Rica, Panama, Ecuador, Peru, and Colombia.

+Classification

+Erythrolamprus mimus belongs to the genus Erythrolamprus, which contains over 50 species.
+The genus Erythrolamprus belongs to the subfamily Dipsadinae, which is sometimes referred to as the family Dipsadidae.
+The relationships of Erythrolamprus species located in northern South America can be shown in the cladogram below, based on molecular DNA analysis: